gyulab/gyulab.github.io/_posts/Research@Gatech/2026-08-13-agentic-workflow-tcad.md

 }
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;For a standalone three-point drain-bias sweep, the agent should generate explicit cases rather than editing the baseline:
+&nbsp;&nbsp;&nbsp;&nbsp;For a standalone three-point drain-bias sweep, the agent should generate explicit cases and leave the baseline unchanged:

 ```yaml
 baseline: cases/baseline